panwarlsweet/flashggFinalFit/Signal/README_ResHHbbgg.md

 When running flashgg workspaces with systematics, too much memory is taken and jobs do not finish.
 For this reason we create flashgg trees (dumpTrees = True , dumpWorkspaces = False) and then convert them to the workspaces.
 If you alreeady have workspaces (dumpWorkspaces = True), then you can move on to the next step (running f-test and fit).

 In flashgg one can specify the name of the output trees.
 Since different years of data taking are treated differently, we need to rename the workspaces to have a year in the name.
-My convention names is the following : Radionhh{Mass}_2016/2017/2018 for signal (for BilkGraviton and NMSSM replace Radion) and vh2016(vh2017, vh2018), qqh(2016/2017/2018), ggh(..), tth(..), bbhyb2,bbhybyt for single higgs.
+My convention names are the following : Radionhh{Mass}_2016/2017/2018 for signal (for BulkGraviton and NMSSM replace Radion) and vh2016(vh2017, vh2018), qqh(2016/2017/2018), ggh(..), tth(..), bbhyb2(..), bbhybyt(..) for single higgs.
 Most likely you will not have the same convention in the begining, it is not a problem but you have to make sure you adjust a bit the expected names in the scripts  (will be described further).

-I have updated non-res ws creating script in such a way that it will run for trees of all three years, automatically pick bTagNF from bTagSF.py file and produce ws in my eos area accoording to mass point folder (which will have MC rooworkspace files with year label)
+I have updated non-res ws creating script in such a way that it will run for trees of all three years, automatically pick bTag normalisation factor from bTagSF.py file and produce ws in my eos area accoording to mass point folder (which will have MC rooworkspace files with year label and run2 data worspace root file.)
 To create workspaces from MC trees :
 ```
 cd flashggFinalFit/Signal/
 python trees2ws_data_incl.py --inp-dir /eos/user/l/lata/Resonant_bbgg/flattrees_L2Regression_resonant_PR1217_PR1220_17Sep2020/WED/ --out-dir /eos/user/l/lata/Resonant_bbgg/flattrees_L2Regression_resonant_PR1217_PR1220_17Sep2020/WED/Run2_ws_trees_p2/ --signal Radion --doCategorization
 ```
-note in inp-dir, I put all flashgg trees and in output dir I have mass wise signal named folder.
+note in inp-dir, I put all flashgg trees (in a year label folder, 2016, 2017 and 2018) and in output dir I have mass wise signal named folder.
 You can change it in the script according to your convienience.
 For Data use this command:
 ```
 python data_ws.py --inp-dir /eos/user/l/lata/Resonant_bbgg/flattrees_L2Regression_resonant_PR1217_PR1220_17Sep2020/WED/Run2_Data_trees_for_ws/ --out-dir /eos/user/l/lata/Resonant_bbgg/flattrees_L2Regression_resonant_PR1217_PR1220_17Sep2020/WED/Run2_ws_trees_p2/ --signal Radion --doCategorization
 ```
 where input directory has data root files merged for all three years according to signal and mass range.
 For ex.
-Radion low mass I have Data_Radion_lowmass.root (combining Run2 data)
+Radion low mass I have Data_Radion_lowmass.root (combined Run2 data)

 You have to specify the location of the trees, the output directory, the names of the input files, etc in the . options : https://github.com/panwarlsweet/flashggFinalFit/blob/setup_ResHH/Signal/trees2ws_data_incl.py#L88-L100